CrispLab/CrispLab_Website/content/authors/6_Dale/_index.md

 user_groups:
 - Current Lab Members
 ---
-Genome editing tools for monocot crop improvement
+Epigenome editing tools for DNA methylation engineering for crop improvement

+A first year PhD student interested in methods of DNA and genome editing as applied in plants and looking to develop those methods towards future discoveries.
+Currently working on dCas9-directed DNA methylation and demethylation in plant models.